Mahaska County Courthouse

-The Mahaska County Courthouse located in Oskaloosa, Iowa, United States, was built in 1886.
+The Mahaska County Courthouse in Oskaloosa, Iowa, United States, was built in 1886.
 It was individually listed on the National Register of Historic Places in 1981 as a part of the County Courthouses in Iowa Thematic Resource.
 In 1986 it was included as a contributing property in the Oskaloosa City Square Commercial Historic District.
 The courthouse is the second building the county has used for court functions and county administration.